Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 How Do I Know If a Sofa Will Fit Through My House?

 Before going right ahead and buying a sofa, you need to assess and measure the space where you'll place it to ensure it fits perfectly.
-But you also need to be confident that the sofa will fit through your hallways and doors into your living space.
+But you also need to be confident that the sofa will fit through your entryway, hallways, and doors into your living space.

 “Always look for the spec sheet of the sofa you are interested in, that should always be located on the website and if not, try to steer clear of that particular brand.”

-“Pay attention to any sharp turns or low ceilings in route to your sofa's new location,” Arlene Lord.
+“Pay attention to any sharp turns or low ceilings en route to your sofa's new location,” Arlene Lord.

 “If you can't turn the sofa on end you may not be able to get it where you need it.
 Also, when measuring the doors that the piece is coming through, measure the narrowest space.
 Also, be sure you know how to remove a door if need be.
 If the door can't swing completely out of the way then it will absolutely be in the way in tight situations.”